jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 On the way back from this little trip, after grabbing some stashed karrimats from the old camp, that the black black hole across *Big Rock Candy Mountain* was noticed.

-The next day, James and I went to the new stuff below Leopard/Cheetah, but since we were doing a push-then-out trip, rather than going to the far end of the 'half' where most of the action was, we went in the other direction from the pitch bottom to do some work relatively close to camp, carrying on where Gergely+???? had left off at the Hidden Surprise pitch.
+The next day, James and I went to the new stuff below *Leopard*/*Cheetah*, but since we were doing a push-then-out trip, rather than going to the far end of the 'half' where most of the action was, we went in the other direction from the pitch bottom to do some work relatively close to camp, carrying on where Gergely+???? had left off at the *Hidden Surprise* pitch.

 Gergely had dropped the first section of the pitch to an obvious ledge and followed the ledge to horizontal passage that soon died.
 James and I were to descend the shaft from the ledge, but it immediately became clear the drill wasn't working and so we had to resort to spits, with James bolting while I waited on the ledge.